Suhasini Das: Biography

-Das was born in 1915 in Jagannathpur village in Sunamganj district, East Bengal.
+Das was born in 1915 in Jagannathpur village in Sunamganj, Sylhet district, Assam Province.
 Her parents were Parimohan and Shobha Roy; she had two younger brothers and two younger sisters.
-When she was six years old a school was built in her village - until then children had to travel 22 miles to Sylhet to be educated.
 She was married aged 18 to a businessman, Kumud Chandra Das, who owned the Kuti-Chand Press.
-Marriage had halted Das' education, however over the following years her friend Sarju, who was a private tutor, taught her how to read and write Bengali and English.
-In 1938, she and her husband visited Kolkata and witnessed the funeral procession of Jatindra Mohan Sengutpta.
-In 1939, her daughter Nilema was born, but shortly afterwards, her husband died of a fever.

 Career

-The death of her husband enabled greater independence for Das - after a period of mourning, she decided to turn her house into a centre for thread-making and charkha, which enabled Bengali and Manipuri women and girls to earn money, but more importantly the work and the environment provided education.
+She turned her house into a centre for thread-making and charkha.
 In order to fund this she used the wealth inherited after the death of her husband.
 The charkha became a symbol of Indian independence and on 20 January 1940, Das announced that she would only wear khaddar clothes for the rest of her life.

 Das was a supporter of Gandhi.
-In 1942 she joined the Quit India Movement, which was under Gandhi's leadership; Das was imprisoned alongside other members.
+In 1942, she joined the Quit India Movement, which was under Gandhi's leadership; Das was imprisoned alongside other members.
 In 1943, Suhasini Das was released from jail.
 She was also a supporter of the Non-Cooperation Movement.
 She later joined the Indian National Congress.

 During Partition in 1947, Das travelled widely in the Sylhet area, encouraging Hindu people to stay at home and tried to calm their fears.
 From 1946 to 1947, Das worked in a relief camp in Noakhali, one of seventeen set up by Leela Roy, following the riots which took place there.
 Whilst working there she contracted smallpox, and was visited by Gandhi whilst recovering.

-After Partition ended, Das remained in Sylhet and, along with Prunendu Sen and Nikunja Goswami, founded schools and set up a variety of strategies to enable communities to be financially stable.
-In 1947, Das was instrumental in establishing the Rangirkul Ashram, which she ultimately became leader of.
+After Partition, Das was instrumental in establishing the Rangirkul Ashram, which she ultimately became leader of.

 During the war for independence in 1971, it was Das' leadership which protected the ashram.
 After independence, Das left politics to concentrate on her social and religious work.
 However, in 1973, she still attended a conference of anti-British freedom fighters in Delhi, where she highlighted to role of people from East Bengal in the struggle.

 In 1986, Das attended the World Hindu Congress in Nepal.
 Religious tolerance and understanding was very important to her and in 1990 worked to restore faith between Hindus and Muslims after attacks on mosques and temples.